opensupporter/osdi-docs/README.md

 ## API Entry Point and linking

 ### Overview
 All access through OSDI starts at the API Entry Point (AEP).
 The AEP is a resource that acts like a directory of the types of resources available on a server.
-It also includes capability information like the maximum query pagesize.
+It also includes capability information like the maximum query pagesize and links to helper endpoints.

 Your service provider can tell you what the AEP URI is for your account.